- About Us

 The most advanced project is proprietary platform of active cellular immunotherapy (ACI) based on dendritic cells for the treatment of cancer and autoimmune diseases.
 SOTIO is conducting multiple Phase I

 SOTIO aims to become a mid-sized specialty pharma company that develops and commercializes innovative cancer therapeutics.
 We are building a diversified pipeline through internal development as well as strategic partnering.
-Our current licensing focus are innovative oncology therapies in advanced clinical stage.
+Our current licensing focus are innovative oncology therapies in advanced preclinical or clinical stage.

 Phase II Clinical Trials of DCVAC/PCa - besides Phase III VIABLE study we have initiated five Phase II clinical trials for patients with prostate cancer at various stages of the disease.
 Recently launched SP015 clinical trial evaluating combination of DCVAC/PCa and ONCOS-102, an immune-priming adenovirus, is currently enrolling patients in the Czech Republic.

 Phase II Clinical Trials of DCVAC/OvCa - four Phase II clinical trials have been launched to assess the effect of addition of DCVAC platform (DCVAC/OvCa) to standard of care chemotherapy in patients with ovarian cancer at various stages of the disease.
 SOV01 and SOV06 clinical trials are currently enrolling patients with epithelial ovarian cancer.